Second siege of Veracruz

-The second siege of Veracruz was a military encounter of the Reform War which took place around Veracruz, Mexico in 1860.
+The second siege of Veracruz was a military encounter of Mexico's Reform War that took place around the port of Veracruz in 1860.
 Conservative President Miguel Miramón besieged the Liberal capital, Veracruz, for over a month but was compelled to withdraw after he ran out of ammunition.
-Part of his problem was that he was unable to blockade the port by sea due to the intervention of the United States off Antón Lizardo.
+Part of his problem was that he was unable to blockade the port by sea due to the intervention of the United States off Antón Lizardo (see Battle of Antón Lizardo).